We want as many people as possible to be able to use this website. For example, that means you should be able to:

 Technical information about this website’s accessibility

-The Education and Skills Funding Agency is committed to making its website accessible, in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.
+The Department for Education (DfE) is committed to making its website accessible, in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.

-This website is partially compliant with the Web Content Accessibility Guidelines version 2.1 AA standard, due to the non-compliance issues already mentioned.
+This website is fully compliant with the Web Content Accessibility Guidelines version 2.1 (opens in a new window or tab) AA standard, following thorough accessibility testing.